Biometric Face Comparison

 Image vs template usage

-When performing matching using images, face detection is always called internally and a template is generated.
+When performing face comparison using images, face detection is always called internally and a template is generated.
 When using templates, face detection is skipped.

 Using images

-If you do not need the result of the face detection for other purposes, you can simply invoke matching with images.
-This is particularly useful when matching is performed only once during the flow.
+If you do not need the result of the face detection for other purposes, you can simply invoke face comparison with images.
+This is particularly useful when comparison is performed only once during the flow.
 An example would be a simple selfie vs identity document face comparison.

 Using templates